 Need To Make More Money

-There’s enough in the 529 plan to fully pay for college.
-Having over $250,000 in investments is enough for a down payment on a nice home.
+There's enough in the 529 plan to fully pay for college.
+And, having over $250,000 in investments is enough for a down payment on a nice home.

 Given it's harder to predict investment returns, the easiest way for this “late bloomer” to become a millionaire starting at age 8 is to earn more.

 In addition to earning more, the parents and the child can try to lobby the grandparents to contribute more to his 529 plan as well.
-Bumping up the annual 529 contribution to $45,000 from $30,000 would generate an extra $252,000 in wealth over 12 years.
-However, there’s a risk of contributing too much to a 529 plan since it only has a specific use.
+Bumping up the annual 529 contribution to $48,000 from $32,000 could generate an extra ~$267,408 in wealth over 12 years.
+However, there's a risk of contributing too much to a 529 plan since it only has a specific use.

 The final way an 8-year-old child can become a millionaire by 20 is to take more investment risk.
 Instead of buying a vanilla index fund, you can buy individual stocks that have the potential to grow at a much faster rate.
 For example, at a 15% versus 8% compound annual return, the child's Roth IRA grows to $200,000 instead of just $122,971.